Codesee-io/docs-maps/docs/prs.md

 Click the “Review” button in the header to make a final review comment approving, requesting changes, or commenting on the pull request.

 ![Submit review on pull request via a Review Map](img/submit-review.gif)

+_A Note On Permissions_:

+On a **public** repository, logged-out users or users without a CodeSee account can view a Review Map.
+However, users looking to comment or submit a review will be prompted to log in.

+On a **private** repository, logged-out users or users without a CodeSee account cannot view a Review Map.
+The user will be prompted to log in or sign up to view the Review Map.